WillyWinkel/nix-windows/README.md

 # NixOS WSL Automated Setup

 This repository provides a robust, automated, and professional workflow for installing and configuring [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) on Windows.

+It includes:
-It includes a single script to enable WSL2, download and install the latest NixOS WSL release, and perform initial configuration inside the NixOS environment.
+- A single PowerShell script to enable WSL2, download and install the latest NixOS WSL release, and launch the installer.
+- An optional shell script for initial configuration inside the NixOS WSL environment.
+- Example Nix and Home Manager configuration files for further customization.

 The goal is to make running and managing NixOS under Windows as seamless and reproducible as possible, with clear user feedback and best practices for robustness and portability.

 ## What does this repository do?